push-based/observable-hq--audit/README.md

 It definitely pays of to think about a solution here!

-My first try to change "something" was to just replace the css variable value, but it seems it is somewhere recalculated to the same value and set again... hmm.
+My first try to change "something" was to just replace the CSS variable value, but it seems it is somewhere recalculated to the same value and set again... hmm.

 ```css
 element.style {